10 classes. One fee. Results.

 Our Take: The benefit of a group class is the distraction it provides.
 Different people and different dogs allow your dog to get used to the various stimuli that your training must hold up in front of.
 90 minutes gives us ample time to cover the lesson and handle each dog individually.
 We can provide individual instruction to each handler, then critique those crucial first attempts at the exercise.
 There’s time to use the other members of class as distractions

 Our take: The benefit of a private lesson is to have someone closely hold your hand throughout the training.
-We also offer traditional private lessons on an “as-needed” basis.
+Whether you couldn’t make a certain week’s class, need additional help with an aspect of handling, or want to work on something outside the scope of the curriculum, we offer private lessons to our group class students.

-Our take: We’ve found it takes 4 to 6 months of holding YOURSELF to a new standard before your dog’s standards change (remember: the dog is easy, it’s hard to change people’s habits!)
-But usually there’s no reason to be in class for 24 weeks.
-We’d rather give you the tools so you can start using them, not come to class forever.
-Our curriculum involves an orientation, 8 group lessons, and a graduation.
-At the end, 80% of students obtain their Canine Good Citizen certificate.
-Just over 2 months of work and you’ll get every tool you’ll need to develop a Rosie Dane dog.
+Our take: Our curriculum involves an orientation, 8 group lessons, and graduation.
+At the end, over 80% of students are able to obtain both their Canine Good Citizen certificate and pass the AKC Novice Obedience requirements.
+Just over 2 months of work and you’ll get every tool you’ll need to develop a complete dog.
 Training a dog doesn’t happen overnight.
-It is a process that requires consistency and time, but life’s about refining your trained dog, not going to class.
+It is a process that requires consistency and time, but life’s about refining your trained dog, not going to class forever.

 Our take: Training facilities provide shelter from the elements and a fixed location to find class every week.
 However, they have a TERRIBLE drawback: Because dogs learn through very acute and specific patterns, they learn that they are held to the standard more consistently when you’re at the training facility.
 When class ends and the instructor says, “Ok, now go do your homework at a pet store!” it doesn’t go quite as smoothly!
 Handling that bout of resistance often dissuades you from “public lessons”.
 But when do you need this training to be reliable?
 IN PUBLIC.
 So we train in public.
 We train at parks and stores that allow us.
 We train near railroads, playgrounds, dog parks, ducks, geese, and squirrels.
 You will have me holding your hand every step of the way while you battle the real world distractions you’ll actually have to deal with.
 Your dog won’t have a pattern to put together: he’ll learn that obedience is a lifestyle, not a series of tricks.

 Our take: As noted, you’ll have all the tools you’ll need by the end of our curriculum.
 There is nothing more you’d ever need to create a stable, calm, reliable companion, even when off-leash.
 But we recognize that your training doesn’t end.
 It requires an additional two to four months before everything becomes rock solid for you and for your dog.
-For those that want a class format to keep them structured throughout those months and beyond, we offer Graduate Classes to help you practice and hone all you’ve learned, as well as an option to retake the core-course again.
-For one payment equal to the cost of a single class, you’re welcome to come back through the curriculum again, as involved in the exercises as you were the first time through.
+For those that want a class format to keep them structured throughout those months and beyond, we offer Advanced and Graduate Class opportunities to help you practice and hone all you’ve learned, as well as an option to retake the core-course again, free of charge.

 Cost has always been important to us.
 We are very competitive compared to other courses.
 We are outrageously competitive when it comes to the content offered.
 There is no other 8 week class that will advance your dog as quickly as we do.
 The perfect dog you want is just around the corner.